 The scans vary in price.
 In some cases, the insurance company covers the costs.
 The Healthcare Bluebook quotes a fair price of $1120 for a HIDA scan.

-The side effects of a HIDA scan are very rare and with the benefits of the scan outweighing the potential risks.
+The side effects of a HIDA scan are very rare and the benefits of the scan ultimately outweighs the potential risks and are helpful in diagnosing diseases.